Relaxation in dipolar spin ladders: from pair production to false-vacuum decay

-A more detailed probe of the relaxation dynamics is provided by the distribution of spin excitations in each chain.
+A more detailed probe of the relaxation dynamics is provided by the full counting statistics $P(N_{\sigma=A,B})$ of the number of spin excitations within each chain.
 Due to energy conservation~($\langle \hat{H} \rangle = 0$ at any time), and the fact that spin-exchange preserves $m_A+m_B=0$, we expect that if ergodicity is reached, all states with a given number of excitations $N_A$ along chain A, and $N_B=N_A$ excitations along chain B, are equally probable, irrespective of how the excitations are spatially distributed.
-The probability $P(N_A)$ that chain A has magnetization $m_A = 1/2-N_A/L$ would hence acquire the form~\cite{SM}:
+The probability that chain A has $N_{A}$ spin excitations, i.e. magnetization $m_A = 1/2-N_A/L$, would hence be~\cite{SM}:

-\paragraph{Relaxation dynamics.--} In order to properly compare the spin dynamics for different $\Delta$, we gauge out the trivial stretching of the time-scale of the dynamics associated to a growing inter-chain separation, by introducing the averaged inter-leg interaction $\bar{V}=\lvert(1/L)\sum_{i,j}V_{ij}^{AB}\rvert\simeq \frac{2J}{\Delta^2}\cos^2\theta$ and considering long evolution times, $\bar{V} t \gg 1$~\cite{footnote-angle-window}.
-Figure~\ref{fig:1}~(c) shows the evolution of the imbalance for $\theta=0$ and different values of $\Delta$.
+\paragraph{Relaxation dynamics.--} In order to compare the spin dynamics for different $\Delta$, we gauge out the trivial stretching of the time-scale of the dynamics associated to a growing $\Delta$, by introducing the averaged inter-leg interaction $\bar{V}=\lvert(1/L)\sum_{i,j}V_{ij}^{AB}\rvert\simeq \frac{2J}{\Delta^2}\cos^2\theta$ and considering long times, $\bar{V} t \gg 1$~\cite{footnote-angle-window}.
+Figure~\ref{fig:1}~(c) shows the evolution of the imbalance for $\theta=0$ and different $\Delta$.
 For short times, numerical results are in very good agreement with the Bogoliubov prediction~(red curves).
-At longer times, the hard-core nature of the spin excitations, neglected in the Bogoliubov analysis, plays a relevant role.
+At longer times, the hard-core nature of the spin excitations, neglected in the Bogoliubov analysis, becomes relevant.
 For $\Delta=2$, for which the system is Bogoliubov unstable, homogenization is quickly reached.
-For $\Delta=2.5$ and $6$, the initial pattern is Bogoliubov stable, but beyond Bogoliubov physics eventually results in relaxation, although with an exceedingly long-lived memory of the initial condition.
+For $\Delta=2.5$ and $6$, the initial pattern is Bogoliubov stable, but beyond-Bogoliubov physics eventually results in relaxation, although with an exceedingly long-lived memory of the initial condition.